innodatalabs/tbert/README.md

 [![PyPI version](https://badge.fury.io/py/tbert.svg)](https://badge.fury.io/py/tbert)
 [![Build Status](https://travis-ci.com/innodatalabs/tbert.svg?branch=master)](https://travis-ci.com/innodatalabs/tbert)

 BERT model converted to PyTorch.
+Easy to install.
+Easy to use in your code!

 This is a literal port of BERT code from TensorFlow to PyTorch.
 See the [original TF BERT repo here](https://github.com/google-research/bert).